willjgriff/llm-pluralism/README.md

 - **Ideological asymmetry in rater scores (weak personas):** When using non-adversarial persona prompts (see `docs/run_1/personas_weak.csv`), conservative-leaning personas (Libertarian, Religious, Nationalist, Tech Optimist) showed meaningful score variance including genuine low scores of 1-2, while progressive-leaning personas (Collectivist, Secularist, Globalist, Tech Sceptic) rated almost all responses 4-5.
 This asymmetry persisted across multiple runs and survived initial prompt strengthening attempts, suggesting it reflects a genuine ideological lean in frontier model outputs stemming from RLHF training data demographics rather than a prompt engineering artefact.
 This result will be highlighted separately in the final analysis as evidence of ideological lean before any prompt strengthening was applied.
 - **Rater model matters more than persona prompt strength:** Strengthening the persona prompts alone while using Llama 3.3 70B as the rater model produced only marginal changes to score distributions.
 Switching to Mistral as the rater model combined with stronger adversarial persona framing produced substantially more balanced and discriminating results.
 This suggests the choice of rater model is the more significant variable, likely because Mistral is more steerable into adversarial personas than heavily RLHF'd models.
 - **Religious/secular axis excluded after three reproducible runs:** Personas 3 (Religious) and 4 (Secularist) were excluded from bridging score analysis after three independent runs proved they were unable to discriminate between categories of responses.
 This means they would create artificially high variance on every response.
 Religious rated ~95% of responses 1 or 2 regardless of content, too hostile to discriminate meaningfully.
 Secularist rated ~85% of responses 4 or 5 regardless of content, too approving to discriminate meaningfully.
 Both patterns were stable across all three runs confirming the issue is structural rather than random.
 The remaining six personas across three opposing pairs were used for all bridging score analysis.
 - **Nationalist shows limited discrimination:** Despite producing occasional low scores the score distribution box plot reveals its interquartile range is almost entirely compressed around 3.
 It is not broken like the excluded personas but contributes less variance to bridging scores than other personas.
 This particularly affects the reliability of Global vs national identity group scores.
 Multiple prompt strengthening attempts made no meaningful difference, confirming this is a structural content limitation, frontier models produce responses on immigration and sovereignty topics that cluster in a zone the Nationalist finds merely neutral rather than objectionable.
-A revised approach is planned for future runs.
+Human validation later found that real Nationalist participants do use the full 1–5 range, so this is a calibration limitation of the AI persona rather than a feature of the worldview itself.
 - **Technology group personas show weak opposition:** Tech Optimist and Tech Sceptic show a Pearson correlation of only -0.25, much weaker than the economic pair at -0.70.
 This means the technology axis is generating less meaningful opposition than other pairs and bridging scores on technology and progress prompts should be interpreted with more caution than those on economic or global identity prompts.

 ### Rater Model Comparison: Mistral vs Llama